Macedonian (obsolete terminology)

 Macedonians as an obsolete terminology was used in regional and in ethnographic sense and had several meanings, different from these used mostly today.
-The name of Macedonia was revived on the Balkans during the early 19th century as result of the Western Europe-derived obsession with Ancient Greece.
+The name of Macedonia was revived in the Balkans during the early 19th century as a result of Western European philhellenism.
 The designation Macedonian arose at the eve of the 20th century and was used beyond but its meanings have changed during the time, and some of them are rarely used anymore.

 Meanings

 Umbrella term

 At first place it was an umbrella term to designate all the inhabitants of the region of Macedonia, regardless of their ethnic origin.
-"Macedonians" as an umbrella term covered Greeks, Bulgarians, Turks, Aromanians and Megleno-Romanians, Albanians, Serbs, etc. Simultaneously a political concept was created, to encompass all these "Macedonians" in the area, into a separate supranational entity, based on their collective Macedonian regional identity.
+"Macedonians" as an umbrella term covered Bulgarians, Turks, Greeks, Aromanians, Albanians, Jews, Serbs, and some saw themselves even as ethnic Macedonians.
+Simultaneously a political concept was created, to encompass all these "Macedonians" in the area, into a separate supranational entity, based on their collective Macedonian regional identity.
 The new state would to be cantonized, something as "Switzerland on the Balkans".
 An example is the bylaws of the Macedonian Patriotic Organization.
 As written originally during 1920s, the bylaws' concept of "Macedonians" had only geographic and not ethnographic meaning, and was equally valid for all ethnic groups in Macedonia.
 As a remnant from these times, even the latest version of this bylaws, from 2016, retains this very definition of the terms “Macedonians” and "Macedonian emigrants".

 Slavic Macedonians

 At that time, this designation was used also to describe the Slavic speakers in Ottoman Macedonia, but not as a separate ethnic group, because this population was defined then mostly as Bulgarians, while their association with Bulgaria was universally accepted.
-However at that time the anarchist Pavel Shatev described the first vestiges of the process of an ethno-national differentiation between Bulgarian and Macedonian, while some people he met felt “only Bulgarians”, but others despite being Bulgarians "by nationality", felt themselves Macedonians above all.
-During the interbellum Bulgaria also stimulated to some extent the development of the Macedonian regional identity, especially in the Kingdom of Yugoslavia.
-Its aim was to prevent the Serbianization of the local Slavic Macedonians, because the very name Macedonia was prohibited there.
-Ultimately the designation Macedonian, changed its status in 1944, and went from being predominantly a regional, ethnographic denomination, to a national one.
+However, since the second half of the 19th century there were cases when Macedonian was used to define and express a separate ethnicity.
+The supranational autonomism and separatism of the Internal Macedonian Revolutionary Organization undoubtedly stimulated the development of Macedonian nationalism, particularly from the leftist activists.
+One such activist was Pavel Shatev, who described the first precursor of the process of an ethno-national differentiation between Bulgarian and Macedonian, while some people he met at the eve of the 20th century felt “only Bulgarians”, but others despite being "Bulgarians by nationality", felt themselves "Macedonians" above all.
+During the interbellum Macedonian national ideas were on the rise among the leftist diaspora in Bulgaria, and in Vardar Macedonia, then part of the Kingdom of Yugoslavia, especially during 1930s.
+Ultimately the designation Macedonian, changed its status in 1944, and went from being predominantly a regional ethnic denomination, to a national one within the framework of Democratic Federal Macedonia.
 Nevertheless, among the older Macedonian immigrant communities, as for example in the USA and Canada, the terms Macedonian, Bulgarian and Macedonian Bulgarian, kept their similar meanings in the first decades after the Second World War.